The Federal Reserve is getting ready to roll back its massive stimulus - KTVZ

 If the economic recovery continues to progress as expected, the Fed “judges that a moderation in the pace of asset purchases may soon be warranted,” according to the bank’s policy update published Wednesday.

-The central bank could also lift interest rates as early as next year, according to updated projections, as opposed to waiting until 2023 as previous forecasts called for.
+This raises the prospects of a November announcement that it will step on the brakes.
+But even if such a move was delayed until December or January, it wouldn’t matter much to markets, which have already priced in a policy change, said Seema Shah, chief strategist at Principal Global Investors, in emailed comments.

-Fed chairman Jerome Powell’s press conference on Wednesday’s actions is now under way.
+The Fed could also lift interest rates as early as next year, according to updated projections, as opposed to waiting until 2023 as previous forecasts called for.

 Taper time